-If you want some more help with your pricing, or communicating your value effectively, or diving deeper into the profitability ratios and how to fix them, then check out my online membership community, Uncover Your Business Potential Online.
-It’s all step-by-step.
+If you want some more help with your pricing, or communicating your value effectively, or diving deeper into the profitability ratios and how to fix them, then check out the full range of self-study video coaching bundles here.

-I’ve got a bunch of video modules on there that will help you knock your business into outstanding shape.
-Each module comes with workbooks, tools, templates and cheat-sheets to get you solving issues quickly.
+I’ve got a bunch of video modules that will help you knock your business into outstanding shape.
+Each module comes with workbooks, tools, templates and cheat sheets to get you solving issues quickly.
 You can find more information here.